-NOTE: History 17A-17B does not count toward credit for a major or minor in
+NOTE: History 17A-17B does not count toward credit for a major or minor in history.

-Any history course, with the exception of History 270A-270B, may be taken either semester, the A part without the B part, or vice versa.
+Any history course, with the exception of History 270A-270B, may be taken either semester, the A part not being a prerequisite to the B part.

-4A-AB.
+4A-4B.
 History of Modern Europe